kevinrobinson/rsvp.js/README.md

 tom.trigger("poke");
 ```

 The example will work as expected.
-If you mix `RSVP.EventTarget` into a
+If you call `RSVP.mixinEvents` on a
 constructor's prototype, each instance of that constructor will get its
 own callbacks.